Pragmatic-Squid/pstodo/README.md

 # pstodo

-A PowerShell Script to work with todo.txt files
+A PowerShell module for working with todo.txt files.

+Features
+– Add, modify and remove todos
+– Priorities, projects and contexts
+– Filtering and sorting
+– PowerShell aliases for common operations

+Technologies: PowerShell